elukashova/rs-random/simon/simon-says.md

 - When answering by clicking the keys on the virtual keyboard, these keys are highlighted upon clicking.
 - When answering by pressing keys on the physical keyboard, the corresponding keys on the virtual keyboard are highlighted upon pressing.
+- A correct answer is automatically recognized after the user presses **the last key in the sequence**.
+No additional submit action is required.
+- An incorrect answer is immediately detected upon the **first wrong key press** in the sequence.
 - The user is allowed only **one incorrect attempt per round**.
-After a second incorrect attempt, the “Repeat the sequence” button, if still enabled, becomes disabled.
+After a second incorrect attempt, the game is considered over and the “Repeat the sequence” button, if still enabled, becomes disabled.
-- At any moment, the user can click the “New game” button to restart the game from the **initial game screen** (except during the typing simulation).
+- At any moment (except during the typing simulation), the user can click the “New game” button to restart the game from the **initial game screen** _(see "Initial game screen" section above)_.
+The preselected level of difficulty should be the same as in the last game (e.g., if the last choice was “Medium”, this option is preselected by default).

 ##### Feedback and Progression

 - Clear feedback is provided after each answer, whether correct or incorrect.
 This can be implemented through a message, sound, or visual cue.
 Feedback for an incorrect answer should appear immediately after the first incorrectly clicked or pressed key, while feedback for a correct answer should only be displayed after the entire sequence has been repeated correctly.
 - When the user answers correctly, the “Repeat the sequence” button is replaced by the “Next” button.
 - After clicking the “Next” button, the new round starts by reproducing the next sequence, and the rounds counter is updated accordingly.
+- The sequence is **randomly generated** for each new round according to the selected level of difficulty, meaning a **completely new** combination is created each time the user clicks the “Next” button.
+Adding two new symbols to the previous sequence **is not allowed**.
 - Upon successfully completing the 5th round, feedback is provided (through a message, sound, or visual cue) to indicate that the game is over, and the “Repeat the sequence” button, if still enabled, becomes disabled.
-- The user can play again by clicking the “New game” button, which restarts the game from the **initial game screen**.
+- The user can play again by clicking the “New game” button, which restarts the game from the **initial game screen** _(see "Initial game screen" section above)_.
 The preselected level of difficulty should be the same as in the last game (e.g., if the last choice was “Medium”, this option is preselected by default).

 ### Main functional requirements

 - Initially, `body` in the index.html file should be empty (only script tag is allowed).
 - All necessary elements must be generated using `createElement()` function.
 No `html` injection is allowed.
 - The design is **adaptive (or responsive)**, that includes desktop(1440px <= width), tablet(768px <= width < 1440px) and mobile(360px <= width < 768px).
 When switching between versions everything must be displayed correctly, all functionality must be present, no content must disappear or be left beyond the screen.
+- The design is **at your discretion**.
 - The sequence is **randomly generated** for each new round.
-- The design is at your discretion.
+- Using `window.location.reload` to restart the game when it's over **is not allowed**.
+- The selected difficulty level persists only for the duration of the browser session.
+Saving it in the localStorage **is not required**.
 - The application should be done **in English**.
+- The use of `alert`, `prompt`, `confirm` **is prohibited**.
+- The app **must not have** unexpected errors in the console.

 ## Repository requirements